 Do you struggle to achieve everything on your to do list?
 Are you frequently in a rush or running late?
 I always used to think of myself as a punctual person.
 But recent events have shown me that I’m not so prompt anymore!!

-We finally got to South Jersey, DJ brewed his beers, and I hung out with Victoria.
+We finally got there, DJ brewed his beers, and I hung out with Victoria.
 But in the back of my mind, I just kept going through my to-do list and thinking about the fact that we’re always running late nowadays.
-With both DJ and I at the office full time, working diligently on our goals, trying to keep up with our social events and our house, we both have a lot on our plates.
+With both DJ and I working full time, working diligently on our goals, trying to keep up with our social events and our house, we both have a lot on our plates.
 But there just had to be a better way to organize and manage it all.

 Realizing we had forgotten to grab lunch on our way, I hunted around in my purse for a granola bar.
 Wading through crinkled receipts, water bottle caps and loose change were many to-do lists scrawled on all different scrap papers.
 And my mangled granola bar was in there too.
 As I ate my snack, I had a sudden realization – what if instead of a bunch of scrap papers, I had a planner to organize all of our obligations, goals and to-dos?